apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

         setuptools.setup(
            name='PACKAGE-NAME',
            version='PACKAGE-VERSION',
-           install_requires=[],
+           install_requires=[
+             # List Python packages your pipeline depends on.
+           ],
            packages=setuptools.find_packages(),
         )

-2. Structure your project so that the root directory contains the `setup.py` file, the main workflow file, and a directory with the rest of the files.
+2. Structure your project so that the root directory contains the `setup.py` file, the main workflow file, and a directory with the rest of the files, for example:

         root_dir/
           setup.py
           main.py
-          other_files_dir/
+          my_package/
+            my_pipeline_launcher.py
+            my_custom_dofns_and_transforms.py
+            other_utils_and_helpers.py

-    See [Juliaset](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/complete/juliaset) for an example that follows this required project structure.
+    See [Juliaset](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/complete/juliaset) for an example that follows this project structure.

+3. Install your package in the submission environment, for example via:

+        pip install -e .

-3. Run your pipeline with the following command-line option:
+4. Run your pipeline with the following command-line option:

         --setup_file /path/to/setup.py